graphql/graphql-spec/spec/Section 3 -- Type System.md

 1. A Union type must include one or more unique member types.
 2. The member types of a Union type must all be Object base types;
-   Scalar, Interface and Union types must not be member types of a Union.
+   Scalar, Interface, Union and Tagged types must not be member types of a Union.
 Similarly, wrapping types must not be member types of a Union.

 ### Union Extensions